-- Identify and evaluate existing information about carbon impacts of decisions and actions in these 2 arenas, and assess the need and demand for additional information.
-In some cases, demand may need 3 to be nurtured and fostered through a two-way interactive process; - 4 Encourage scientists and research programs to experiment with new and different ways of making 5 carbon cycle science more salient, credible, and legitimate to carbon managers; - Involve not just physical or biological disciplines in scientific efforts to produce useable science, but also social scientists, economists, and communication experts; and - Consider initiating participatory pilot research projects and identifying existing "boundary organizations" (or establishing new ones) to bridge carbon management and carbon science.
+- 31 manufacturing, agriculture and forestry); - Identify and evaluate existing information about carbon impacts of decisions and actions in these arenas, and assess the need and demand for additional information.
+In some cases, demand may need to be nurtured and fostered through a two-way interactive process;

+Encourage scientists and research programs to experiment with new and different ways of making carbon cycle science more salient, credible, and legitimate to carbon managers;

+- Involve not just physical or biological disciplines in scientific efforts to produce useable science, but also social scientists, economists, and communication experts; and - 5 Consider initiating participatory pilot research projects and identifying existing "boundary - 6 organizations" (or establishing new ones) to bridge carbon management and carbon science. - 7

-What additional knowledge is needed for effective carbon management?
+8 What additional knowledge is needed for effective carbon management?

-Scientists and carbon managers need to improve their joint understanding of the top priority questions facing carbon-related decision-making.
-Priority needs specific to individual ecosystem or sectors are described in Chapters 6-15 of this report.
-To further prioritize those needs across disciplines and sectors, scientists need to collaborate more effectively with decision makers in undertaking research and interpreting results in order to answer those questions.
-To improve this understanding, more deliberative processes of consultation with potential carbon managers at all scales can be initiated at various stages of the research process.
-This might include workshops, focus groups, working panels, and citizen advisory groups.
-Research on the effective production of science that can be used for decision making suggests that ongoing, iterative processes that involve decision makers are more effective than those that do not (see Chapter 5).
+9 Scientists and carbon managers need to improve their joint understanding of the top priority questions 10 facing carbon-related decision-making.
+Priority needs specific to individual ecosystem or sectors are 11 described in Chapters 6-15 of this report.
+To further prioritize those needs across disciplines and sectors, 12 scientists need to collaborate more effectively with decision makers in undertaking research and 13 interpreting results in order to answer those questions.
+To improve this understanding, more deliberative 14 processes of consultation with potential carbon managers at all scales can be initiated at various stages of 15 the research process.
+This might include workshops, focus groups, working panels, and citizen advisory 16 groups.
+Research on the effective production of science that can be used for decision making suggests that 17 ongoing, iterative processes that involve decision makers are more effective than those that do not (Lemos 18 and Morehouse 2005).

-In the light of changing views on the impacts of CO2 released to the atmosphere, research and development will likely focus on the extraction of energy while preventing CO2 release.
-Fossil fuels might well remain economically competitive and socially desirable as a source of energy in some circumstances, even when one includes the extra cost of capturing the CO2 and preventing its atmospheric release when converting these fuels into non-carbon secondary forms of energy like electricity, hydrogen or heat.
-Research and development needs in the energy and conversion arena include clarifying potentials for carbon capture and storage, exploring how to make renewable energy affordable at large scales of deployment, examining societal concerns about nuclear energy, and learning more about policy options for distributed energy and energy transitions.
-There is also need for better understanding of the public acceptability of policy incentives for reducing dependence on carbon intensive energy sources.
+19 In the light of changing views on the impacts of $CO_2$ released to the atmosphere, research and 20 development will likely focus on the extraction of energy while preventing CO2 release.
+Fossil fuels 21 might well remain economically competitive and socially desirable as a source of energy in some 22 circumstances, even when one includes the extra cost of capturing the $CO_2$ and preventing its atmospheric 23 release when converting these fuels into non-carbon secondary forms of energy like electricity, hydrogen 24 or heat.
+Research and development needs in the energy and conversion arena include clarifying potentials 25 for carbon capture and storage, exploring how to make renewable energy affordable at large scales of 26 deployment, examining societal concerns about nuclear energy, and learning more about policy options 27 for distributed energy and energy transitions.
+There is also need for better understanding of the public 28 acceptability of policy incentives for reducing dependence on carbon intensive energy sources.